 Yes, you can make these ribs in a slow cooker.
 Cook them on low for 6-8 hours, or until they are fall-apart tender.

 Bake at 225°F for about 3-5 hours or until the internal temperature reaches 200°F with an internal thermometer.
+For the final glazing, raise the oven temperature to 350°F for 10 minutes.

 Country Style Boneless Pork Ribs